 We use foreign currency forward contracts to mitigate foreign currency exchange rate risk associated with non-functional currency denominated cash balances and inter-company funding loans, non-functional currency denominated accounts receivable and non-functional currency denominated accounts payable.
 These transactions are not designated as hedging instruments and are accounted for as derivatives whereby the fair value of the contracts is reported as either assets or liabilities on our Consolidated Balance Sheets, and gains and losses resulting from changes in the fair value are reported in interest and other, net, in our Consolidated Statements of Operations.
 We do not enter into derivative financial contracts for speculative or trading purposes.
 At March 31, 2016, we had \$2.4 million of forward contracts outstanding to buy foreign currencies in exchange for U.S. dollars and \$54.5 million of forward contracts outstanding to sell foreign currencies in exchange for U.S. dollars all of which have maturities of less than one year.
-At March 31, 2015, we had \$4.1 million of forward contracts outstanding to buy foreign currencies in exchange for U.S. dollars and \$72.5 million of forward contracts outstanding to sell foreign currencies in exchange for U.S. dollars all of which have maturities of less than one year.
-For the fiscal years ended March 31, 2016, 2015 and 2014, we recorded gains of \$0.1 million and \$18.5 million and a loss of \$18.4 million, respectively, related to foreign currency forward contracts in interest and other, net on the Consolidated Statements of Operations.
-As of March 31, 2016 the fair value of these outstanding forward contracts was a loss of \$0.1 million and is included in accrued and other current liabilities.
-As of March 31, 2015 the fair value of these outstanding forward contracts was \$0.6 million and is included in prepaid expenses and other.
+At March 31, 2015, we had \$4.1 million of forward contracts outstanding to buy foreign currencies in exchange for U.S. dollars and \$72.5 million of forward contracts outstanding to sell foreign currencies in exchange for U.S. dollars and \$72.5 million of forward contracts outstanding to sell foreign currencies in exchange for U.S. dollars and \$72.5 million of forward contracts outstanding to sell foreign currencies in exchange for U.S. dollars and \$72.5 million and a loss of \$18.4 million, respectively, related to foreign currency forward contracts in interest and other, net on the Consolidated Statements of Operations.
+As of March 31, 2016 the fair value of these outstanding forward contracts was \$0.6 million and is included in prepaid expenses and other.
 The fair value of these outstanding forward contracts is estimated based on the prevailing exchange rates of the various hedged currencies as of the end of the period.

 Our hedging programs are designed to reduce, but do not entirely eliminate, the effect of currency exchange rate movements.
 We believe the counterparties to these foreign currency forward contracts are creditworthy multinational commercial banks and that the risk of counterparty nonperformance is not material.
 Notwithstanding our efforts to mitigate some foreign currency exchange rate risks, there can be no assurance that our hedging activities will adequately protect us against the risks associated with foreign currency fluctuations.
 For the fiscal year ended March 31, 2016, 47.4% of our revenue was generated outside the United States.
-Using sensitivity analysis, a hypothetical 10% increase in the value of the U.S. dollar against all currencies would decrease revenues by 4.7%, while a hypothetical 10% decrease in the value of the U.S. dollar against all currencies would increase revenues by 4.7%.
+Using sensitivity analysis, a hypothetical 10% increase in the value of the U.S. dollar against all currencies would decrease revenues by 4.7%, while a hypothetical 10% decrease in the value of the U.S. dollar against all currencies by 4.7%.
 In the opinion of management, a substantial portion of this fluctuation would be offset by cost of goods sold and operating expenses incurred in local currency.